BobBuildTool/bob/README.md

 It's probably the best to head over to the [documentation](http://bob-build-tool.readthedocs.io/).
-To get an impression how Bob is configured have a look at the [tutorials](https://github.com/BobBuildTool/bob-tutorials).
+To get an impression of how Bob is configured, have a look at the [tutorials](https://github.com/BobBuildTool/bob-tutorials).
 A real project that is built by Bob can be found [here](https://github.com/BobBuildTool/basement).